Articles, records and resources relating to the history of the Lancashire town of Preston

 Anthony Hewitson, who transcribed the diary of Lawrence Rawstorne, published only selected entries and does not specify whether dates not included were omitted by the transcriber or by the diarist himself.
-Where the entries do not deal with Preston Hewitson’s editorial notes are generally followed.
+The dates for which Hewitson supplies no information are set in roman type.
 For background information about the diary see Introduction and for information about Rawstorne see his biography.

 Lawrence Rawstorne’s diary entries for September 1683

 1 At home and Aidenfield Hewitson writes: ‘At home means at New Hall, near Rawtenstall.
 This hall is a very ancient one, and seems to have been built in sections at different times.
 It occupies an elevated position – is something like 850 feet above the level of the sea — on the higher side of the wood, which stretches upwards from the Plunge valley.
 In its palmy days, New Hall (of the Tudor style of architecture), was one of the most attractive of the old ancestral mansions in or adjoining the Forest of Rossendale.
 It is now in a ruinated state, and is chiefly used for farm outbuilding purposes.
 Aidenfield is intended for Edenfield, which is near New Hall.
 It is a very old parochial chapelry — indeed there was a chapel here anterior to the reign of Elizabeth.
 Modern manufacturing enterprise has materially improved and enlarged Edenfield.’